 • Keep the door closed and use towels or bedding at the bottom of the door to block the smoke coming through

-• If you are trapped go to the balcony or window so that you can be seen – but don’t jump
+• If you are trapped go to a balcony or window so that you can be seen – but don’t jump

-• Wait to be rescued by the fire brigade
+• Wait to be rescued by the fire and rescue service

-Living in a high-rise block does not mean that you are more at risk of a fire than anyone else.
-You need to consider how a fire in your home could impact on other people in your blog and how you can stay safe!
+Living in a block of apartments doesn't mean that you are more at risk of a fire than anyone else.
+But you do need to consider how a fire in your home could affect other people in your building and how you can stay safe.

 Its important that you know what to do in the event of a fire, whether it’s in your apartment or somewhere else in the building.

-If there is a fire or smoke in your flat, get out and stay out.
-Ensure that you close all of the doors behind you and only use the stairs, once you are outside call the fire brigade by dialling 999, never assume that someone else has called.
+If there is a fire or smoke in your apartment, get out and stay out.
+Ensure that you close all of the doors behind you and only use the stairs, once you are outside call the fire and rescue service by dialling 999, never assume that someone else has called.
 Do not go back into the building until the fire brigade tells you it’s safe to do so.

-If there is a fire in another part of the building, it will normally be safest for you to stay in your flat.
-But if you feel unsafe, then get out and call the fire brigade by dialling 999.
-If a member of the fire brigade tells you to leave the building you should do so immediately.
+If there is a fire in another part of the building, it will normally be safest for you to stay in your apartment.
+But if you feel unsafe, then get out and call 999.
+If a member of the fire service tells you to leave the building, you should do so immediately.